josmas/sensedash/README.md

 ## Database support

 In current project knex is used for database communication.
-Knex support several different databases but this project officially supports only MySQL.
+Knex support several different databases but this project officially supports only MySQL v5.7 +.

 ## Requirements